dmytro-bilokha/springboot-crud-skeleton/README.md

 ## TODO

-* Add users ability to store some date (phonebook for example).
+* Add users ability to store some data (phonebook for example).

 * Add functionality for viewing and filtering phonebook entries.